pfista/pfista-old.github.io/_drafts/social-referral-hacking.md

 ## Let's get to hacking... err - spamming?

-In Final's case, their signup system is so lax you could just sit there and sign up randomly generated emails with your original referral code with no problem at all.
-Robinhood required email verfication (clicking links after signup) and also required me to send a session token.
+In Final's case, their signup system is so lax you can just sit there and sign up randomly generated emails with your original referral code with no problem at all.
+That's great and all, but I've got better things to do than come up with fake email addresses.
+Robinhood required email verification (clicking links after signup) and also required me to send a session token.

-According to [RFC 2822](http://tools.ietf.org/html/rfc2822#section-3.4.1), the "local-part" of the email address (the portion before the @ sign) is interpreted arbitrarily by the host.
+According to [RFC 2822](http://tools.ietf.org/html/rfc2822#section-3.4.1), the "local-part" of an email address (the portion before the @ sign) is interpreted arbitrarily by the host.
 Many sites over-sanitize email addresses, disallowing many ascii characters that are actually perfectly valid.